Nicholas I Kőszegi: Fluctuating relationship with Andrew III

 There was a turning point in his political orientation after 1292.
 Nicholas did not support his younger brother, the more unscrupulous Ivan, who captured and imprisoned Andrew III during his journey to Slavonia for a brief time in August 1292.
 Nicholas involved in resolving the crisis and was among those loyal barons and nobles who sent their relatives or familiares as hostages to Ivan in order to liberate Andrew III.
 While Ivan Kőszegi remained rebellious for the remaining part of the reign of Andrew, Nicholas pledged allegiance to the monarch after their failed rebellion, thus their political orientations had gradually separated from each other.
 Nicholas Kőszegi served as Palatine of Hungary at least from the first half of 1294 to the summer of 1295.
 He was also referred to as ispán of Fejér County by multiple documents in 1295.
 In that year, Nicholas Kőszegi and Paul Balog, the Bishop of Pécs assisted Queen Mother Tomasina Morosini to expel the rebellious Mizse, a former Palatine from the castle of Szekcső in Baranya County, after having seized that by enforcement from the queen.
 They successfully besieged and captured Szekcső and handed it over to Tomasina.
 After a short interruption, Nicholas Kőszegi again functioned as Palatine, according to a sole document from May 1296.
 According to historian Attila Zsoldos, there was an agreement between the powerful Aba and Kőszegi families in the first regnal years of Andrew III; the position of Palatine rotated among them in the summer of every years.
+According to historian Tamás Kádár, in contrast, Nicholas never held the position of palatine after 1296, and used the title arbitrarily or was styled in token of respect in his province in Transdanubia.